donatesmartphone/donatesmartphone.github.io/README.md

 ___

-### Credits
-Many thanks to [Xiaoying Riley](https://www.linkedin.com/in/xiaoying) of [3rd Wave Media](http://themes.3rdwavemedia.com/) for the wonderful [open source template](http://themes.3rdwavemedia.com/website-templates/devaid-free-bootstrap-theme-developers/) from which this project is based.
-License: [Creative Commons Attribution 3.0 License (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).

 ### License

 The MIT License (MIT)

-Copyright (c) 2015 Chad Kruse, SmarterGiving

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal